julelang/manual/src/some-questions.md

 The above Jule code could probably be considered bad practice in most cases, but it's not bad to discuss.
 Assuming the Jule compiler has all its optimizations turned on.
 For the code above, Jule applies some optimizations.
 These optimizations are aimed at reducing memory usage and improving performance.

 Some optimizations are (based on Jule 0.0.15):
 - Iteration obviously requires converting the string variable `s` into a rune slice.
 But Jule prevents this.
 There is no need to create a new allocation for runes and deallocate it after iteration.
-May be the entire slice won't even be handled in the iteration.
+Maybe the entire slice won't even be handled in the iteration.
 So instead of actually doing a `[]rune` conversion in the background, Jule iterates through the string's runes as needed.
 This eliminates memory allocation and means it will process the required rune at each iteration step.
 - It is often not possible to know at compile time what type of data the `any` type stores.
 Therefore, it requires type checking at run time for operations such as casting.
 But there are some ways to know.
 In the example code, the algorithm already checks the type and then performs a casting.
-In this case there is no need to do type checking for casting.
+In this case, there is no need to do type checking for casting.
 This is a different little optimization.

 The above two optimizations are also possible to be done by the Jule compiler.
 The Jule compiler has mastered understanding Jule, and that is undoubtedly its job.
-Of course the backend compiler cannot do this because it is not optimized for Jule like the Jule compiler and cannot think in terms of Jule at compile time.
-In this case it is not possible to have the optimizations applied.
+Of course, the backend compiler cannot do this because it is not optimized for Jule like the Jule compiler and cannot think in terms of Jule at compile time.
+In this case, it is not possible to have the optimizations applied.

 ### Does Jule have a runtime?